Blueberry Boba Tea Recipe (Blueberry Milk Bubble Tea)

 Green tea, milk and blueberry syrup added to a glass.

-Take out the boba pearls from the cooking syrup using a slotted spoon and add them to the glass along with a few ice cubes.
+Step 17: Take out the boba pearls from the cooking syrup using a slotted spoon and add them to the glass, along with a few ice cubes.

-Serve immediately along with a large boba tea straw.
+Step 18: Serve immediately, along with a large boba tea straw.
 These straws assist you in sucking up the tapioca balls from the bottom of your drink.
 Sip them through the straw and then chew them in your mouth before swallowing them with your drink.

 Boba pearls and ice cubes added to ready blueberry boa tea.